Indigocoder1/SubLibrary/README.md

 There are some components in this library that replace ones that you might find on subs such as the Cyclops.
 One of the most notable ones is the ``ModdedSubFire`` replacing ``SubFire``.

-This is to provide more flexibility and to remove stuff like the use of enums, which limits expandability.
+This is to provide more flexibility and to remove stuff like the use of enums, which limit expandability.

 ## Save System